 Extraordinary items are transactions or events that are both unusual in nature and infrequent in occurrence.
 Special items are transactions or events that are within the control of the board of directors and that are either unusual in nature or infrequent in occurrence.
-Neither type of transaction occurred during the year.
+The BOCES reported one special item in the current period financial statements (see Note K).